cccbr/runningatower/content/docs/020-Communication/index.md

 Consider the use of:

 - Posters outside, or inside, the building.
 Ensure that these are kept up to date, especially any contact details.
-There are Publicity materials [Existing CCCBR documentation, including downloadable templates](https://cccbr.org.uk/resources/publicity-material/).
+There are [Publicity materials](https://cccbr.org.uk/resources/publicity-material/) on the CCCBR website, this includes downloadable templates.

 - Flags, banners and publicity stands may be available from a local society.